claygod/microservice/README.md

 - github.com/pborman/getopt
 - github.com/sirupsen/logrus

+## ToDo

+- [x] Use environment variables in configuration
+- [ ] Add support for metrics
+- [ ] Use protocol gRPC

 ## Conclusion

 Microservice does not claim the laurels of the only true solution, but on occasion, I hope, will help you create your own micro-architecture of the service, becoming the prototype for future applications.

-Copyright © 2017-2021 Eduard Sesigin.
+### Copyright © 2017-2021 Eduard Sesigin.
 All rights reserved.
 Contacts: claygod@yandex.ru